SarahMcN25/pands-problem-sheet/README.md

 &nbsp;

 ## **INTRODUCTION**
-#### This file contains details on how I tackled each of the problem-sheet tasks which are part of the Programming and Scripting module required for a Higher Diploma in Data Analysis.
+#### This repository contains details on how I tackled each of the problem-sheet tasks which are part of the Programming and Scripting module required for a Higher Diploma in Data Analysis.
 There is a description of each of the seven tasks including my thought process, references to my research and my solutions.
 I have also comprised a full list of references and resources which I used to complete these tasks.

 &nbsp;